Bismyth/innovation-dev-challenge/README.md

 5. Frontend component or page to add the data
 6. Some method of deleting data from the frontend

-An example of this is alread included in the project, so feel free to use that as a starting point for the new table.
+An example of this is already included in the project, so feel free to use that as a starting point for the new table.
 The table can be anything you want, however it should be something that can be shown in a list or a table and for which multiple rows can be added and it should include a numerical value that can be totaled.

 As a further extension of what is already present, the new table should have the following: